Josh Vaughan: Tampa Bay Buccaneers

-The NFL Draft Scout ranked him as the 30th running back in a field of 149 prospects for the 2009 NFL Draft.
+The NFL Draft Scout ranked him as the 30th running back in a field of 149 prospects for the 2009 NFL draft.
 He was not selected in the draft, but was signed by the Tampa Bay Buccaneers on April 29, 2009.
 He was waived on August 7 when the Buccaneers claimed wide receiver Mario Urrutia off waivers.

 Jacksonville Jaguars

-Vaughan signed with the Jacksonville Jaguars on August 11, 2009 after the team waived/injured Drew Miller.
+Vaughan signed with the Jacksonville Jaguars on August 11, 2009, after the team waived/injured Drew Miller.
 He was waived during final cuts on September 5.
 The Jaguars re-signed Vaughan to their practice squad on December 21.

-Carolina Panthers
+Carolina Panthers (first stint)

 On May 1, 2010, the Carolina Panthers signed Vaughan to provide depth at the running back position, where DeAngelo Williams and Jonathan Stewart were recovering from injuries.
 He was waived during final cuts on September 5 and re-signed to the practice squad.
 Vaughan was released from the practice squad on September 23.